 Other data points consistently support the notion that core finance experience remains vital.
 In another survey, 80% of CFOs agreed it was important for newly qualified finance professionals to understand the entire finance value chain, and 96% felt it was essential they had a good working knowledge of financial management.3 " A FINANCIAL BACKGROUND, COUPLED WITH BREADTH OF FINANCE EXPERIENCE ENABLES YOU TO ASK THE RIGHT QUESTIONS AS A CFO.
 IT WOULD BE HARD TO DO THIS IF YOU DIDN'T HAVE A FINANCE BACKGROUND.
-Robert Mello, CFO, GE Healthcare Greater China Figure 3: Do you think it is important that future CFOs have experience of the core finance areas of financial and management accounting?
+Robert Mello CFO Greater China GE Figure 3: Do you think it is important that future CFOs have experience of the core finance areas of financial and management accounting?

-Base: all respondents

 Yes 95%

+No 5%

 "

-$^{\rm 2}\mathrm{100}$ drivers of change for the global accountancy profession: ACCA and IMA 2012
+$^{2}\mathrm{100}$ drivers of change for the global accountancy profession: ACCA and IMA 2012

 3The complete finance professional 2013 ACCA

-2 See strategy and business experience as the new baseline
+See strategy and business experience as the new baseline

-If future CFOs and the finance teams they lead are to live up to the promise of being growth catalysts for the organisation, strategy and commercial experience are 'must haves'.
+If future CFOs and the finance teams they lead are to live up to the promise of being growth catalysts for the organisation, strategy and commercial experience are "must haves".
 Tomorrow's CFO will play a critical role in strategy formulation, validation and execution.
 With rapid change in both business and consumer models, commercial acumen will become a baseline requirement for future finance chiefs.

 "

-ONE OF THE MOST IMPORTANT PIECES OF ADVICE I WOULD GIVE FUTURE CFOS IS TO GAIN COMMERCIAL EXPERIENCE AND BUSINESS UNDERSTANDING.
+ONE OF THE MOST IMPORTANT PIECES OF ADVICE I WOULD GIVE FUTURE CFOS IS TO GAIN EXPERIENCE IN A STRATEGY ROLE IN THE BUSINESS OUTSIDE OF FINANCE.

+"
-Richard Moat, Group CFO, Eircom Group

-Today, the finance business partnering role is well established (though challenges still prevail), giving more commercial exposure to the finance organisation.
+Richard Moat Group CFO Eircom Group Today, the finance business partnering role is well established (though challenges still prevail), giving more commercial exposure to the finance organisation.
 But deeper business experience is usually only acquired in more senior roles.
-In the future, CFOs will benefit from commercial exposure earlier in their career to develop both the requisite business understanding as well as critically

-" helping develop successful relationships outside of the finance team.
+In the future, CFOs will benefit from commercial exposure earlier in their career to develop both the requisite business understanding as well as critically helping develop successful relationships outside of the finance team.
 Ambitious finance professionals should seek out business experience, not just finance understanding, and quickly.
 The aspirant CFO needs to think carefully when planning this deeper business experience.
 The good news is that some organisations are starting to understand the essential importance of providing their next generation CFOs with deep business experience, and mandating rotation into a variety of business functions, and we can expect this to continue.
-The challenge at the individual level is to ensure ongoing visibility both to the business and finance leadership team when such career moves take place.
-There is always the risk of going 'off radar'.
+The challenge at the individual level is to ensure on-going visibility both to the business and finance leadership team when such career moves take place.
+There is always the risk of going "off radar".
 The future CFO has a number of options to gain this broader experience; they can take embedded finance roles in the business to gain greater insights into the value drivers of the organisation.
-They can proactively seek out roles which develop change management or project management capabilities, or take up overseas postings that give greater insight into regional or market dynamics.
+They can proactively seek out roles which develop change management or project management capabilities or take up overseas postings that give greater insight into regional or market dynamics.
 Figure 4: In your opinion, what are the top three areas for future CFOs to personally have finance experience in?